Stensul now supports Landing Page Creation. Want to see it in action? Learn more

-Ensuring that any campaign needs and functions are clearly explained for other users in the platform will make the communication process even more seamless.
-Cook added that it would be wise for creators to provide a quick view of key campaign details in a document or workflow platform easily accessible by anyone who might need to view the campaign and make edits.
+Making certain any campaign’s needs and functions are clearly explained to other users in the platform will make the creation process smoother.
+More than a time-saver, it’s a problem avoider to make a quick view of key campaign details available in a document or in a workflow that’s easily accessible by anyone who might need to view the campaign and make edits.

 From there, it should be easy to start narrowing down your method of kicking off a program.
-(For example, a customer making a POS or ‘Point of Sale’ transaction may benefit from a near real-time message based on their product category – which may warrant an API call from POS to Oracle Responsys Marketing Cloud Platform).”
+For example, a customer making a point of sale (POS) transaction may benefit from a near-real-time message based on the product category, which may warrant an API call from POS to Responsys.

-“Always consider the customer experience,” Hartman went on to recommend.
-“Above all, you will want to put yourself in the seat of the customer receiving your email.
-Is your communication timely enough for them to take an action, and also relevant to their buyer profile?
-This is a general rule of thumb for all marketing communications, but is also highly applicable to automation.
-Often, we tend to ‘set it and forget it’ when it comes to an automation, but it’s important to constantly evaluate your engagement to determine if your audience is responding as expected.
-If not achieving the desired results, your Program and related assets can be easily modified.”
+You should always consider the customer experience.
+The objective is to put yourself in the seat of the customer receiving your email.
+Is your communication timely enough for them to take an action and also relevant to their buyer profile?
+This is a general rule of thumb for all marketing communications, but is also highly applicable to email.
+Often, we tend to “set it and forget it” when it comes to an automation, but it’s important to constantly evaluate your engagement to determine if your audience is responding as expected.
+If you’re not achieving the desired results, you can easily modify your program and related assets.

-Personalization is as important as ever in email, as your audience members want to feel like their individual needs and concerns are taken into consideration by the organizations they form relationships with.
+Personalization is important in email because your audience wants to feel their individual needs and concerns are taken into consideration by the organizations they form relationships with.

 Observe field naming requirements

-And finally, for some easily forgotten tips that Oracle reminded users of in their help center:
+And finally, here are some easily forgotten tips that Oracle reminds users of in their help center:

 • Must be 30 or fewer characters in length.